Hello, my friends!

 Alright, time to bring this to a close.

-I hope that I've helped demystify the process of renting an apartment down here.
+I hope that I've helped demystify the process of finding an apartment rental in Bogota.

 Happy house hunting.